grongor/go-snmp-proxy/README.md

 In case that OID is of the type OctetString, and it isn't found in the MIBs, then we try to detect whether the string is printable (utf8 valid + all characters are printable).
 If it isn't, it's formatted as `AB C0 D5 D6...`.

+MIBs parsing can be skipped by using a binary built with `-tags=nonetsnmp`.
+These binaries are also available in the [Releases](https://github.com/grongor/go-snmp-proxy/releases).

 Metrics
 -------